PetarSt98/EchoSeal/docs/embedder_detector_alignment.md

   report a skipped test instead of a hard error.
 This keeps the suite green in minimal environments while still exercising the checks whenever the optional packages are available.【F:tests/test_embedder_detector_alignment.py†L1-L70】

+## Follow-up PR timeline
+The repeated reviews resulted in a series of narrowly scoped patches.
+The list below documents why each PR existed, what changed, and how those adjustments surface in the current code base.

+1. **Cold-start matched filter fix.** The detector now preserves the IIR tail by prefilling the payload matched-filter window with the preamble/header tail and widening the shift search so despreading can recover the proper chip phase.【F:rtwm/detector.py†L300-L374】
+2. **Crypto fallback and embedder/detector audit.** A cached AEAD handle lets the detector transparently retry both nonce layouts before giving up, while the embedder continues to seal the same `ESAL‖ctr‖nonce` payload that the detector authenticates.【F:rtwm/embedder.py†L153-L168】【F:rtwm/detector.py†L177-L233】【F:rtwm/detector.py†L389-L431】
+3. **Cached PN sequences and frame guards.** Both modules precompute the preamble/header PN symbols, slice the payload PN from the same generator, and assert the 63 + 128 + 1024 chip structure each frame so drift is caught at runtime.【F:rtwm/embedder.py†L26-L121】【F:rtwm/detector.py†L26-L119】
+4. **Cascaded filtering alignment.** Correlation templates and matched-filter taps are now derived from the transmit∘receive cascade, matching what the embedder actually emits before despreading.【F:rtwm/detector.py†L48-L76】【F:rtwm/detector.py†L242-L313】
+5. **Regression coverage.** The new regression test confirms the embedder and detector reuse the exact PN sequences and filtering pipeline documented above.【F:tests/test_embedder_detector_alignment.py†L1-L70】
+6. **Test guards for optional dependencies.** Import guards ensure the alignment tests skip cleanly when NumPy/SciPy are absent so minimal CI stays green without masking regressions when those packages are installed.【F:tests/test_embedder_detector_alignment.py†L1-L70】
+7. **Documentation clarity.** This note now records the shared assumptions and validates them against the code so reviewers can verify future fixes without reopening the same questions.【F:docs/embedder_detector_alignment.md†L1-L118】

+With these stages complete, the current implementation keeps the embedder and detector synchronized across filtering, spreading, polar coding, and crypto.
+No further code changes are required for the alignment review; this PR exists only to capture the rationale behind the earlier sequence of fixes.